Cleveland Barons (NHL): History

+On paper, the move to Cleveland should have been a shot in the arm for the franchise.
+Cleveland had been mentioned as a possible NHL city as early as 1935, when the then-struggling Montreal Canadiens considered moving there.
+It had also been turned down for an NHL expansion team on three previous occasions, in the 1950s and 1960s.
+Additionally, the Barons (and their previous incarnations, the Indians and Falcons) had been one of the pillars of the AHL and its predecessors for 44 years.
+In addition, unlike in California the team would have been within close proximity of the Pittsburgh Penguins (themselves struggling and even filing for bankruptcy in 1975), Buffalo Sabres and Detroit Red Wings, helping them form rivalries with those teams much like the longstanding rivalry between the Cleveland Browns and Pittsburgh Steelers and, to a lesser extent at the time, the college football rivalry between Ohio State and Michigan.

-The NHL approved the move to Cleveland on July 14, 1976, but details were not finalized until late August, less than six weeks before the season opener.
+The NHL approved the move to Cleveland on July 14, 1976, but details were not finalized until late August, less than six weeks before the 1976–77 season.
 There was little time or money for promotion of the new team, and the Barons never recovered from this lack of visibility.
 They never came close to filling the Coliseum in their two years in Cleveland.
 The team's home opener on October 7, 1976, drew only 8,900 fans.
 They drew 10,000 or more fans in only seven out of 40 home games.
-Attendance was worse than it had been in Oakland and the team did not even draw as many fans as the WHA's Crusaders had.
+Attendance was worse than it had been in Oakland and the team did not draw as many fans as the WHA's Crusaders had.
 The Barons were also troubled by an unfavorable lease with the Coliseum.